Connectivity and Irreducibility of Algebraic Varieties of Finite Unit Norm Tight Frames: Introduction

 \subsection{Organization}

-In Section~2, we fix our notation and provide the background on necessary frame theory concepts and results from algebraic geometry.
+In Section~2, we fix our notation and provide the background on necessary frame theory concepts.
 In Section~3, we establish our key technical tool, a lifting lemma for paths in spaces of eigensteps.
-The proofs of Theorems~\ref{cmplxconnect} and~\ref{realconnect} are demonstrated in Section~4, and we refine these results in Section~5 to show that the nonsingular points of $\mathcal{F}_{N,d}^\mathbb{F}$ form a path-connected set as well.
-In Section~6, we conclude with the consequences of our path-connectivity results, including the proofs of Theorems~\ref{irreducible} and~\ref{fullspark}.
+The proofs of Theorems~\ref{cmplxconnect} and~\ref{realconnect} are demonstrated in Section~4.
+In Section \ref{sec:RAG} we discuss the real algebraic geometry of the FUNTF varieties.
+In particular, we introduce many definitions and results from real algebraic geometry, we determine the dimension of each $\mathcal{F}_{N,d}^\mathbb{F}$ as a real algebraic variety, we exhibit a dense subset of nonsingular points on these varieties, and we show that connectivity of this dense subset implies that $\mathcal{F}_{N,d}^\mathbb{F}$ is an irreducible real algebraic variety.
+In Section \ref{sec:nod-connect} we show when these dense subsets in the $\mathcal{F}_{N,d}^\mathbb{F}$ form a path-connected set, thereby demonstrating when $\mathcal{F}_{N,d}^\mathbb{F}$ is an irreducible real algebraic variety.
+In Section~7, we conclude with the consequences of our path-connectivity results, including the proofs of Theorems~\ref{irreducible} and~\ref{fullspark}.